Nuclear C*-algebras: 99 problems: Strongly self-absorbing -algebras

-\begin{question} \begin{enumerate}[(1)] \item Is $\mathcal W$-stability preserved by passing to hereditary subalgebras (or even just to ideals), quotients and extensions? \item Is there a characterisation of $\mathcal W$-stability of a separable {$C^*$}-algebra $A$ in terms of central sequences?\footnote{One test for such a characterisation, is that it could be used to answer part (1) of this problem.} \item Find a direct proof that $\mathcal W$ is self-absorbing -- not relying on major classification results -- either in the spirit of Jiang and Su's original argument for $\Z\cong\Z\otimes\Z$ or of the new proofs of this fundamental fact in \cite{Schemaitat:JFA,Ghasemi:BLMS}. \end{enumerate} \end{question}
+\begin{question} \begin{enumerate}[(1)] \item Is $\mathcal W$-stability preserved by taking extensions or passing to hereditary subalgebras? \item Is there a characterisation of $\mathcal W$-stability of a separable {$C^*$}-algebra $A$ in terms of central sequences?\footnote{One test for such a characterisation, is that it could be used to answer part (1) of this problem in the spirit of \cite[Section 4]{TomsWinter:TAMS}.
+That said, since $\mathcal R^\omega$ (which is certainly not separably $\mathcal W$-stable as it is not unital), is a quotient of $\mathcal W_\omega$, there are reasons to believe that there is no such central sequence characterisation for $\mathcal W$-stability.} \item Find a direct proof that $\mathcal W$ is self-absorbing -- not relying on major classification results -- either in the spirit of Jiang and Su's original argument for $\Z\cong\Z\otimes\Z$ or of the new proofs of this fundamental fact in \cite{Schemaitat:JFA,Ghasemi:BLMS}. \end{enumerate} \end{question}

 One challenge is that as $\mathcal W$ is non-unital, there is no natural analogue of the first factor embeddings $\mathrm{id}_{\mathcal D}\otimes 1_{\mathcal D}\colon \mathcal D\to\mathcal D\otimes\mathcal D$ and $\mathrm{id}_{A}\otimes 1_{\mathcal D}\colon A\to A\otimes\mathcal D$ which have been crucial to working with strongly self-absorbing $\mathcal D$.